 Sennelier Green For Oil is part of the "bio-solvent" family, a safer, greener alternative to traditional solvents.
 Traditional organic solvents are highly effective, but concerns have been raised regarding their volatility and petroleum-based origins.
 This is why Sennelier has developed eco-friendly solvents with their new GREEN FOR OIL range.What is a biosolvent?
 Biosolvents are sourced from renewable raw materials , with a focus on biomass-based sources.
 They are products of natural origin : derived from plant-, animal- or mineral-based raw materials.
 They respect sanitary and environmental standards, as they have been created with sustainable development in mind.
 Product performanceTheir main features are the same as those of traditional solvents. (from Sennelier website)

-"Revolutionary vegetable product, both usable as a thinner for oil colours, as well as a solvent for brushes cleaning.
+Recently I discovered a new vegetable thinner produced by Tintoretto, I tried it, but personally I prefer Maimeri.
+I read on their website that it has no odor and is not volatile: "Revolutionary vegetable product, both usable as a thinner for oil colours, as well as a solvent for brushes cleaning.
 Of a new generation, it meets the current safety and environmental protection requirements.
 Exceptional in its main features: NOT NOXIOUS for man and nature, NOT VOLATILE, ODOURLESS and for the present time turned out to be hypoallergenic. "

 Citrus turpentine has a lower odor and a slower evaporation rate than the conventional turpentine, but it's still a neurotoxic.

 The spike lavender oil seems fine, at least theoretically, safe enough to use, though it could produce temporary memory loss, and you do need good ventilation in your studio, or you might never want to smell any lavender ever again.
 The very high price might be though quite inconvenient for most artists.
 Spike lavender is different from the lavender we know, it grows on the sea side.
+Many say that Oil of Spike Lavender was the medium used by Leonardo as well as the Netherlands painters, and Rubens used it to enrich his colors.
+If you consider using it, take into account that it is a very strong solvent, some say that you shouldn't use too much.
+It is produced by Lefranc and Bourgeois, Holbein, and other brands.

 Odourless mediums and solvents are based on fast drying alkyd resins which out perform ‘traditional’ mediums.
 They evaporate more slowly than turpentine so that less vapor is generated during a painting session.
 They do, however, evaporate over time, and the problem with odorless solvents is that artists often forget that they are still toxic.
 Drying racks as well as work spaces still need to be ventilated and painters in lofts should not recirculate the same studio air in living and sleeping areas because a slow vapor build up could become toxic.
 I wouldn't recommend to use this medium if you paint in your home or in a shared studio.